csci3155-s13/CSCI3155Paper-jach9009/Paper.md

 This second type would have the potential to use all the methods already defined in Scala.
 MacIver later collaborated with Koltsov and proposed a slightly different idea.
 Whenever an array was an argument the compiler would simply split the method into both type versions of the array.

+Arrays were incorporated into Scala collections through two implicit conversions.
+The first conversion mapped an Array[T] to an object of type ArrayOps.
+This made all sequence operations available, and these methods would return objects of type Array.
+This works in all cases except when converting an array to a real sequence.
+This leads to the next type of conversion, from Array to WrappedArray.
+A WrappedArray is a mutable vector that includes all vector operations.
+When using these conversions it is important to understand that using a method on a WrappedArray returns another WrappedArray, whereas using a a method on an ArrayOps object just returns an Array.

+Scala contains a clause to avoid ambiguity when using arrays.
+The conversion from Array to ArrayOps is prioritized over Array to WrappedArray.
+This ensures that the WrappedArray type is only used when an array needs to be converted to a sequence.
+Strings have a similar application.